valdivia4/Deep-Learning-Lunge-Detection/README.md

 ## Results

 Here we provide our results for two different whale species: blue whales and minke whales.
 For each species, we had roughly 5000 lunges hand-labeled by researchers at the Goldbogen lab.
 The blue whale data was collected over 29 accelerometer tag deployments, and the minke whale data was collected over 6 tag deployments.
-We found the classification correction model to have better performance than the regression model.
+We used the following features: speed, pitch, pressure (proxy for depth), jerk, and roll.
+We used the classification correction model since we found it to have better performance than the regression model.

 ### Blue Whales